79197919/ga-sf-admission/NOTE.md

 - Given: <span id="first-name">Your name here...</span>

 - Problem: Inside the function 'setName', prompt is given to the user to find out what their name is.
 Select the element with id "first-name" and set its inner HTML to the input received from the user.

+- First, prompt is given to the user to find what their name is and store in variable
+// use a prompt to get user's name and save it to a variable var firstNameInput = prompt("What is your name?");
+// select the element with the id "first-name" and save it to a variable
+// select this <span id="first-name">Your name here...</span>
+var firstNameElement = document.getElementById("first-name");
+// set the inner html of the element to the user's name firstNameElement.innerHTML = firstNameInput;

+# Third Challenge:
+- Given: <span id="favorite-website">...</span>

+- Problem: Inside the function setWebsite, prompt the user for their favorite website and use it to set the inner HTML of the element with id "favorite-website".
+Display the website as plain text rather than a link.

+// use a prompt to get user's favorite website and save it to a variable var favoriteWebsiteInput = prompt("What is your favorite website?");
+// select the element with the id "favorite-website" and save it to a variable
+// select this <span id="favorite-website">...</span>
+var favoriteWebsiteElement = document.getElementById("favorite-website");
+// set the inner html of the element to the favoriteWebsiteElement favoriteWebsiteElement.innerHTML = favoriteWebsiteInput;